braid-org/braidjs/braidify/readme.md

 the `braidify` library is "a few simple extensions to HTTP libraries" that add synchronization to your HTTP code.

-Today, braidify supports wrappers for the following HTTP libraries:
+Supports the following HTTP libraries:

 ```javascript
 require('braidify').fetch     // Browser fetch() API and require('node-fetch')